Welcome to joy!

 The course allowed me to have a goal in mind and to always refer back to it, even if I had slip ups.
 Like in the back of my mind, even if I wasn’t actively dancing, I was thinking “I have to try and do my 20 minutes today” or “I could fit in the 20 minutes right now,” that sort of thing.
 It reminded me that I enjoy the creative side of myself, especially dance, and to find the time to enrich that part of my life.
 Taking 20 minutes a day to do that really shouldn’t be so challenging, especially b/c what I will get in return is so enriching.
 It’s also encouraged me to write and to explore my love of writing even more. —KL, NY

-Fourteen dollars a week (about the cost of a one-hour class), gets you the Love Notes, video demos and weekly conference calls, an e-Quick Start Guide, and daily links to great music for your practice (Alia’s other forum courses go for $25-35 a week).
+Less than $10 a week gets you the Love Notes, weekly conference calls, an e-Quick Start Guide, and daily links to great music for your practice (Alia’s forum courses go for $25-35 a week).

-The Bonus Pack of Joy (BPJ) gives you a Secret Facebook group (or a Google group for non-FB folks) with a great bunch of new friends and daily individual attention from Alia (valued at $130).
+The Bonus Pack of Joy (BPJ) gives you a Secret Facebook group (or a Google group for non-FB folks) with a great bunch of new friends, weekly video demos, and daily individual attention from Alia.

-Daily.
-Individual.
-Attention.
+Think about this.
 When is the last time you had such a thing?
 Your questions answered.
 Your obstacles addressed.
-All with light and love.
+All with a light touch and loving kindness.

-The group is the heart of the Challenge.
+The BPJ group is the heart of the Challenge.
 It’s the party.
 It’s where accountability happens, where friends support and encourage you, where you get to follow along with their journeys.

 Alia is the group’s guide and facilitator.
 Each day she shares inspiring stories, thought-provoking ideas and suggestions, and terrific music to keep the dancers engaged.
 Her words are always supportive, and I can tell she loves doing this sacred work.—NS